 According to GDPR, companies must engage in minimum data collection, and only collect and store information that is absolutely necessary.

 During the onboarding process, Papaya collects only the minimum amount of information necessary to complete payroll and global workforce management tasks.
-Much of the information is collected in real time, eliminating the need to story data that may not be necessary.
+Much of the information is collected in real time, eliminating the need to store data that may not be necessary.

 Papaya also implements advanced role management solutions, ensuring that only relevant information is available, and only to permitted individuals.